sot/cheta/docs/fetch_tutorial.rst

 "[<characters>]".
 See the `fnmatch
 <http://docs.python.org/library/fnmatch.html>`_ documentation for more details.

-In the case of fetching a single MSID with fetch.MSID, the pattern must match exactly one MSID.
+In the case of fetching a single MSID with fetch_eng.MSID, the pattern must match exactly one MSID.
 The following are valid examples of the input MSID glob and the matched MSID::